Question: What is phish and when should you be suspicious of divulging private information?

-This means any private information (passwords, bank PIN, SIN, etc.) over any communication medium: web form on an unfamiliar The mantra is a great rule of thumb, but lacks the clarity of of concrete actions.
-This is by no means a comprehensive list,
+This means any private information (passwords, bank PIN, SIN, etc.) over any communication medium: Email, unfamiliar web site The mantra is a great rule of thumb, but lacks the clarity of concrete rules.
+This is by no means a comprehensive list, but

 - Do not give out passwords or any private information by Email. not end with .ubc.ca.
 (Check what your browser reports the URL as.)

 - Do not give private infomation over the phone unless you know who the other person is, or by using contact information you've obtained by What is phish?

-Phish is a term that refers to fraudulent Email that instructs you to
+Phish is a term that means fraudulent Email instructing you to divulge